msai-amin/mathvisualizations/README.md

 # Math Visualizations

-A project for creating mathematical visualizations using Manim, featuring affine curves and non-Euclidean manifolds with projections.
+A project for creating mathematical visualizations using Manim, featuring affine curves, non-Euclidean manifolds, and information geometry.

 ## Setup